nbudhathoki/Credit-Card-Fraud-Prediction-Model-in-Azure-ML/starter_file/README.md

 <kbd><img src= "./images/example_pp.png"> </kbd> <br/>

 2. Application insights is enabled, and log analytics is explored.
 There is a SQL like language KQL (Kusto Query Language), also called azure data explorer.
 The log analytics service connects with application insights telemetry data for performance and usage analysis.
+More information on log analytics can be found [here](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/log-analytics-tutorial).
 Snapshot is added below:

 <kbd><img src= "./images/log_analytics.png"> </kbd> <br/>

+## Future Improvements
+Time management was tough while working and parenting.
+I would like to explore more things in future:
+1. ONNX model: I would like to explore ONNX model, to integrate the model into code, and use machine learning in Windows apps and devices.
+2. Create an interactive web app in flask or streamlit to interact and use the model.